sophiekaymiller/universal-cpa-review-static-site/_products/aud.md

 name_full: AUD Exam
 checkout_code: AUDEBUNDLE
 bundle_checkout_code: all
-old_price: ''
+old_price: "350"
-price: "$225"
+price: "$299"
 short_description: 'Enhance your Audit and Attestation exam study schedule with the best online CPA exam study resource.
-The Universal CPA Review Online Test Bank is a brand-new supplement in studying for the Uniform CPA Exam.
-Our Audit test bank includes over 1,200 multiple choice practice questions that come with detailed answer rationales, as well as 55 task-based simulations to better prepare you for test day. '
+The Universal CPA Review Online review course offers candidates over 300 pages of e-book textbook materials, 10 hours of animated video lectures, over 1,200 multiple choice practice questions that come with detailed answer rationales, and 55 task-based simulations to better prepare you for test day. '
-thumbnail: "/uploads/2019/03/03/AUD COMBO.png"
+thumbnail: "/uploads/2019/07/17/audit product.png"
 features:
 - 1,200 Multiple choice Audit questions that replicate the CPA exam.
 - In depth explanations that will give you a step-by-step, systematic way of solving